brycewray/hugo-site/content/posts/2020/07/stacks-and-stacks.md

 ## Static site generator (SSG)

 2019-07-05: [Hugo](https://gohugo.io) 0.55.6.
 At the time, I *thought* I was about to chuck Hugo for [Gatsby](https://gatsbyjs.org).
 [Didn't quite go that way](/posts/2019/07/why-staying-with-hugo/).
-For full details on my oft-shifting SSG loyalties---the "Dance"---in the latter half of 2019 in particular, see my [2019 year-end wrap-up](/posts/2019/12/sorta-strange-ssg-trip/).
+For full details on my oft-shifting SSG loyalties --- the "Dance" --- in the latter half of 2019 in particular, see my [2019 year-end wrap-up](/posts/2019/12/sorta-strange-ssg-trip/).

 2020-07-05: [Eleventy](https://11ty.dev) 0.11.0.